How do you create your inner artist?

-For me, my own personal goal in 2019 is to create the artist I’ve always dreamed of becoming.
+For me, my own personal goal is to create the artist I’ve always dreamed of becoming.
 I crave a new creative life.
-I want to narrow down my talents and hone in on the craft that really brings me pleasure, and possibly make a profit from it.
+I want to narrow down my talents and hone in on the craft that truly brings me pleasure.
 But the ultimate goal is not getting intimidated and enjoy the highs and lows of becoming an artist.

 When you receive your first recognition, award or commissioned art piece, it’s validation and a little euphoria realizing you can create art.
 If you have not yet experienced this, read below and you will be well on your way to creating a new life and the inner artist you’ve always dreamed of.

 First, forget the nay-sayers who claim to know what art is and is not.
 If you’re truly a novice to the artist community, you can gain some perspective on this debatable topic here.
 Visit museums, read books and seek out news of developing stories surrounding art.
 It’s important to note that Art History is the corner stone of the art world.

 Second, get honest about the life you want to create as an artist.
 Will it be for fun, experimentation, for soul exploration?
 Do you want to have freedom of expression?
 There’s a great article from the Guardian that cuts through the misconceptions of being a artist, where there is no perceived middle ground, only successful or starving artist.

 The best way to not only create your inner artist is to focus on your outward artist.
 You must gain the skills for your particular art form.
 Not all artists receive degrees, so there are other avenues for gaining knowledge on your craft.
 Enroll in classes, join galleries, go to art shows and mostly practice, practice, practice.

 A fabulous article to read for women to narrow down your focus of art is by Tara Sophia Mohr, an expert on womens wellbeing.
 This Huffpost article will help you look at this topic practically.
 (Finding your Inner Artist)